+44 (0)2080591059 [email protected]

 CFBL communicates timely updates on services, projects, and regulatory changes via our website, email lists, and social media.
 Examples of how we achieve this are by:

-• Distributing email newsletters to subscribers with clear content sections
+• Distributing email newsletters to subscribers with clear content sections and appropriate subscription controls.

 Public Notices and Alerts Policy

-Critical service updates or urgent announcements—such as policy changes or data security alerts—are published promptly and clearly through designated channels.
+Critical service updates or urgent announcements, such as policy changes or data security alerts, are published promptly and clearly through designated channels.
 Examples of how we achieve this are by:

-• Publishing banner notices on our website homepage for critical alerts
+• Publishing banner notices on our website homepage for critical alerts.

-• Sending SMS and email notifications to registered clients during emergencies
+• Sending SMS and email notifications to registered clients during emergencies.

-• Maintaining an alert‑archive area for reference to past notices
+• Maintaining an alert-archive area for reference to past notices.

 Service Level Agreement (SLA) Policy